s-mv/blog/docs/_posts/2025-04-26-the-last-worker-falls-asleep.md

 > _Hello,_
 > _Congratulations!
 You're the last person out of cryosleep_

 You stop reading right away.
-It's an invitation from the Schlafzenter.
+It's an invitation from the Schlafzentrum.
 A rather standard procedure in any neighbourhood with only a few people not in cryosleep – but the last?
 The last, full stop.
 The email doesn't explain it much further; it's obviously AI-generated.

 Your heart races because you don't know what to do.
 Is everyone else asleep?